projectatomic/nulecule/implementation_guide.md

 # Implementation Guide

+This specification has been fully described in the [schema.json](/spec/v1-alpha/schema.json) file.
+Developer and deployment tools should be implemented using this file.

 ## Developer Tools

 Developer tooling helps application developers or designers get going quickly.
 Tools may be template-based or wizard-style tools, command line or graphical interface.
 When creating a tool for developers decide how much assistance you want to expose for the providers.
 Each provider has its own documentation and potential tooling but integrating provider features can be a big help to getting something working quickly.